matomo-org/developer-documentation/docs/3.x/tests-ui.md

 $ sudo apt-get remove ttf-bitstream-vera
 ```

-If you are running or writing UI tests for [Piwik Core](https://github.com/matomo-org/matomo), you will need to install the [git-lfs](https://git-lfs.github.com/) extension to be able to download and commit UI screenshots.
+On Ubuntu 18.04, you may also need to download and install [libpng12](https://packages.ubuntu.com/xenial/amd64/libpng12-0/download).

 ## Configuring UI tests